 It all started with LW and SW in the early 1990s.
 BYK-Gardner´s well-known wave-scan analyzes waviness based on wavelength range and its intensity.

-The LW-value integrates waviness in the range of 1.2 - 12 mm and the SW-value sums up fine textures in the range of 0.3 - 1.2 mm.
+The LW value integrates waviness in the range of 1.2 - 12 mm and the SW value sums up fine textures in the range of 0.3 - 1.2 mm.

-Consequently, in 2001 the next generation, wave-scan DOI was introduced measuring 5 wavelength ranges as well as the distinctness of image.
+Consequently, in 2001 the next generation, wave-scan DOI was introduced measuring five wavelength ranges as well as the distinctness of image.
 These six measurement parameters are graphed and called a “structure spectrum”, which is an ideal guide for trouble shooting and optimizing surface appearance based on material or application influencers.

 In 2012, a new approach was initiated within the VW/Audi group and was first presented at our BYK-Gardner User Meeting in 2013.